Chore Charts – Good or Bad?

 There’s a wide variety of DIY chore charts and designs to choose from and each depends on a particular family’s preferences and needs.

-But… Do Chore Charts Really WORK?
+Do Chore Charts Work?

 The bottom line verdict from most parents is that chore charts DO work – and they work really well… when you, the parent, use them properly.